JamesFaix/Djambi-N/readme.md

 #### Thug
 - Can move up to 2 cells
-- Destination can be any cell except the Maze or a cell occupied by an ally piece
+- Destination can be any cell except the Seat or a cell occupied by an ally piece
 - If destination contains enemy piece, it is killed
-- Must place Corpse in any unoccupied cell, except the Maze
+- Must place Corpse in any unoccupied cell, except the Seat

 #### Chief
 - Can move up to 8 cells
 - Destination can be any cell not occupied by an ally piece
 - If destination contains enemy piece, it is killed
-- Must place Corpse in any unoccupied cell, except the Maze
+- Must place Corpse in any unoccupied cell, except the Seat

 #### Assassin
 - Can move up to 8 cells
-- Destination can be any cell except the Maze or a cell occupied by an ally piece
+- Destination can be any cell except the Seat or a cell occupied by an ally piece
-- Destination can be the Maze if an enemy Chief is there, if so the Assassin must move to another unoccupied cell afterward
+- Destination can be the Seat if an enemy Chief is there, if so the Assassin must move to another unoccupied cell afterward
 - If destination contains enemy piece, it is killed
 - Corpse is placed in the cell the Assassin started in

 #### Journalist
 - Can move up to 8 cells
-- Destination can be any unoccupied cell or the Maze
+- Destination can be any unoccupied cell or the Seat
 - Can target a piece horizontally or vertically adjacent to destination
-- Corpse stays in its cell (this is the only way to have a corpse in the Maze)
+- Corpse stays in its cell (this is the only way to have a corpse in the Seat)

 #### Diplomat
 - Can move up to 8 cells
-- Destination can be any cell except the Maze or a cell occupied by an ally piece
+- Destination can be any cell except the Seat or a cell occupied by an ally piece
-- Destination can be the Maze if an enemy Chief is there, if so the Diplomat must move to another unoccupied cell afterward
+- Destination can be the Seat if an enemy Chief is there, if so the Diplomat must move to another unoccupied cell afterward
 - Does not kill target, but moves to any unoccupied cell
-- Cannot move a non-Chief piece to the Maze
+- Cannot move a non-Chief piece to the Seat

 #### Undertaker
 - Can move up to 8 cells
-- Destination can be any unoccupied cell except the Maze or any cell occupied by a Corpse
+- Destination can be any unoccupied cell except the Seat or any cell occupied by a Corpse
-- Destination can be the Maze if a Corpse is there, if so the Undertaker must move to another unoccupied cell afterward
+- Destination can be the Seat if a Corpse is there, if so the Undertaker must move to another unoccupied cell afterward
-- Move Corpse to any unoccupied cell, except the Maze
+- Move Corpse to any unoccupied cell, except the Seat

  [1]: https://en.wikipedia.org/wiki/Djambi